SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/deploy-use-aws-observability/deploy-with-aws-cloudformation/centralized-aws-cloudtrail-log-collection.md

 ---
 id: centralized-aws-cloudtrail-log-collection
+title: Centralized AWS CloudTrail Log Collection
+sidebar_label: Centralized AWS CloudTrail Log Collection
+description: tk
 ---

-# Centralized AWS CloudTrail Log Collection

 If you are collecting AWS CloudTrail logs from multiple AWS accounts into a single S3 bucket, we need to make sure Sumo Logic has the ability to reliably extract the account alias that you created from the account-ids.